• Skip to primary navigation

 If they are still runny, then you will need to cook them for 10 seconds at a time more, until they are cooked through.
 If they are overdone, then you cooked them for too long.
 Take them out of the bowl as soon as they are cooked, otherwise they will continue cooking in the hot bowl.

-If you cook these too quickly, or for too long, then it will cause it to explode.
+If you microwave eggs too quickly, or for too long, then it can cause them to splatter everywhere!
 That is why we cook them for 30 seconds at a time and whisk them in between each cooking time.

 Can I cook more eggs at a time?